nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 #### Standard Mode

-By default, apply a retention rule to a document is an irreversible action, meaning you can't delete a document under retention.
+By default, attaching a retention rule to a document is an irreversible action, meaning you can't delete a document under retention or stop retention.

-That being said, you can override this default behavior by using a [specific role]({{page page='nuxeo-retention-management'}}#deletion-role).
+That being said, you can override this default behavior when using the addon in standard mode by using a [specific role]({{page page='nuxeo-retention-management'}}#deletion-role).

 If the role **NuxeoRecordCleaners** has been created in the instance and assigned to a user with the **Remove** permission on a given document, the user will be able to delete the document under retention.

+{{#> callout type='tip'}}
+Rather than deleting the document, you may want to [undeclare the record]({{page page='nuxeo-retention-howto-undeclare-record'}}).
+{{/callout}}

 #### Strict Mode